hollisgr/s21/Matrix_cpp/README.md

 | `*=`  | Multiplication assignment (`MulMatrix`/`MulNumber`). | The number of columns of the first matrix does not equal the number of rows of the second matrix. |
 | `(int i, int j)`  | Indexation by matrix elements (row, column). | Index is outside the matrix. |

-## Chapter III

-## Part 1.
-Implementation of the s21_matrix_oop.h library functions
+## Implementation of the matrix_cpp library functions:

-- The program must be developed in C++ language of C++17 standard using gcc compiler;
+- The program is developed in C++ language of C++17 standard using gcc compiler;
-- The program code must be located in the src folder;
-- When writing code it is necessary to follow the Google style;
-- Implement the matrix as an `S21Matrix` class;
+- Implemented matrix is an `S21Matrix` class;
-- Use only the `matrix_`, `rows_` and `cols_` fields as private;
+- The `matrix_`, `rows_` and `cols_` fields are private;
-- Implement the access to private fields `rows_` and `cols_` via accessor and mutator.
+- Implemented the access to private fields `rows_` and `cols_` via accessor and mutator.
 If the matrix increases in size, it is filled with zeros.
 If it decreases in size, the excess is simply discarded;
-- Make it as a static library (with s21_matrix_oop.h header file);
-- Implement the operations described [above](#matrix-operations);
-- Overload the operators according to the table in the chapter [above](#matrix-operations);
-- Prepare full coverage of library functions code with unit-tests using the GTest library;
+- Full coverage of library functions code with unit-tests using the GTest library;
-- Provide a Makefile for building the library and tests (with targets all, clean, test, s21_matrix_oop.a).
+- Makefile for building the library and tests (with targets all, clean, test, s21_matrix_oop.a, report).